shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ```
 Scipy

-An open-source Python library, which claims to provide “industrial-strength natural language processing,”.It is the fastest-running solution.
+An open-source Python library, which claims to provide “industrial-strength natural language processing,”.It is the
-Contain pre-built models: Named entity recognition,part-of-speech (POS) tagging, and classification.Has optimized and added functions that
+fastest-running solution.
+Contain pre-built models: Named entity recognition,part-of-speech (POS) tagging, and
-are frequently used in NumPy and Data Science.
+classification.Has optimized and added functions that are frequently used in NumPy and Data Science.

 ```bash
 pip install scipy
 ```
 Transformers

-Implementation for the architecture that aims to solve sequence-to-sequence tasks while handling long-range dependencies with ease.
+Architecture implementation that aims to solve sequence-to-sequence tasks while handling long-range dependencies with ease.

 ```bash
 pip install transformers